-As Audiences Enjoy 'Peak TV,' Strike Threat Puts Spotlight On The Writers
+Writers Guild Of American Reaches A Contract Deal With Studios

 Television

-As Audiences Enjoy 'Peak TV,' Strike Threat Puts Spotlight On The Writers

-As early as midnight tonight, around 13,000 film and TV writers are ready to go on strike.
-Their union, the Writers Guild of America, West has not yet managed to reach an agreement over pensions and health plans, and how much writers get paid with the Alliance of Motion Picture and Television Producers, which represents the studios.
+Hollywood has solved another cliffhanger.
+A massive writer's strike was narrowly averted Tuesday, as an agreement was reached between the members of the Writer's Guild of America, West and the group representing the studios they work for, the Alliance of Motion Picture and Television Producers.
+Around 13,000 film and TV writers were ready to strike starting at midnight, but they managed to reach an agreement over pensions and health plans and how much writers get paid.

-Writers occupy a critical place in television production.
-It's much different from the movies.
+This was critical for those of us glorying in what's getting called "peak TV."
 In movies, it's the director whose vision is executed, who controls the tone and pace.
 But in television, plots, characters, themes, even the vibe, all get established in the writers room.
 Back in 2015, Shonda Rhimes, arguably the most powerful woman in television, described herself as first a writer in an interview on WHYY's Fresh Air.

 "On Grey's Anatomy and Scandal, I am the writer, executive producer, creator.
 On How To Get Away With Murder, I am just the executive producer."